-The Strategic Planning Advisory Committee and the Executive Team identified the following outcomes to be of highest priority for the academic year 2014-2015 as they relate to specific goals:
+The Strategic Planning Advisory Committee and the Executive Team identified the following outcomes to be of highest priority for academic year 2015-2016 as they relate to specific goals:

-Goal 1 - Student Learning Success-Ensure exceptional educational opportunities for all students
+Goal 1 - Student Learning Success: Ensure exceptional educational opportunities for all students

-- Develop and implement a comprehensive advising plan. - Research, develop, and implement "Dual Enrollment" strategies with partner universities. - Full implementation of Texas Success Initiative Assessment (TSIA) recommendations from Texas Higher Education Coordinating Board (THECB). - Implement authentic assessment of the core objectives of the core curriculum. - Rebirth of the honors program. - Expand technical application courses across credit and noncredit formats. - Expand delivery of course work across the region utilizing technology. - Increase/enhance analytics for student success. - Expand course work to targeted populations to provide enhanced lifelong learning. - Enhance credit and noncredit blending's of courses. - Complete the five year Southern Association of Colleges and Schools (SACS) report on time. - Revise program review to increase relevance and application for planning. - Engage non-instructional units in substantive program review practices. - Develop a cross-functional assessment team under the supervision of the Director of Assessment. - Develop student leadership groups to enhance instruction.
-(Getting students involved in their learning.) - Expand the reach of academic support services.
+- Develop and implement a comprehensive advising plan. - Research, develop, and implement "Dual Enrollment" strategies with partner universities. - Full implementation of Texas Success Initiative Assessment (TSIA) recommendations from Texas Higher Education Coordinating Board (THECB). - Implement critical thinking applications in curriculum across all programs. - Implement a blend of authentic and traditional assessment of the core objectives in the core curriculum as appropriate. - Redesign and revise the College Honors program. - Expand technical application courses across credit and noncredit formats. - Utilize technology to expand delivery of courses/programs across the region. - Increase/enhance analytics to support student success. - Increase use of mobile technology to provide students accessibility and interaction among instructors, students, and support services. - Promote availability and use of high tech instructional equipment and resources. - Expand course opportunities to unique community populations to provide enhanced lifelong learning. - Enhance blending of credit and noncredit courses. - Reaffirm current external accreditations and explore opportunities for additional accreditations. - Successfully complete the five-year SACS report on time. - Revise Program Review and assessment process to increase relevance and application for planning and enhanced outcomes. - Engage non-instructional units in substantive program review practices. - Develop a cross-functional assessment team under the supervision of the Director of Assessment. - Develop student leadership groups to further engage them in their instructional outcomes. - Expand the reach of academic support services. - Encourage faculty/student interaction to maximize student retention.
+(Example: DRIP)

-Goal 2 - Student Access and Support Services-Maximize affordable access and excellence in student services
+Goal 2 - Student Access and Support Services: Maximize affordable access and excellence in student services